Here’s what you need to know before you head out to hit the slopes on Vancouver’s local mountains this year

 It sits at an elevation of 1,440 meters, making it Vancouver’s highest mountain resort.
 Sweeping views of the city and water can be seen from Cypress Mountain.
 There is a lookout point on the drive up the mountain and it’s definitely worth a stop.

 There are no ticket sales on-site.
 Day passes must be purchased online in advance this year.
 Full-day passes start at $79, but the earlier you purchase, the more you save.
 Since you have to purchase your pass before you go, you might as well try and plan ahead and save some money.
 Visit the Cypress Mountain website to purchase your tickets.

 Season pass holders can arrive and ride, no reservations or time limits have been put into place.
 This is great news for me since this is where I ride 😉

 The entire mountain has gone cashless this year so be sure to bring your debit or credit card for any food and beverage purchases you’ll want to make while there.

 Regular mountain hours are 9 am – 9 pm.
 Current conditions can always be found on their website here.

 Vancouver has two ski resorts located in North Vancouver, one of which is Grouse Mountain.
-Grouse mountain has 4 chair lifts with a total lift length of 5.9 kilometres.
+Grouse Mountain has 4 chair lifts with a total lift length of 5.9 kilometres.
 It has a total of 33 runs.

 At an elevation of over 1,250 meters, Grouse is the only mountain that has a Skyride gondola that takes visitors to the top of the mountain where the ski lifts are located.
-When planing your visit to Grouse, take this into consideration since this year you must pre-book both your uphill and downhill rides on the Skyride gondola.
+When planning your visit to Grouse, take this into consideration since this year you must pre-book both your uphill and downhill rides on the Skyride gondola.

 What’s new at Grouse Mountain this year